huangli712/Flink/docs/src/guide/make.md

 ### LINKER

 Linker.
-Here it should be the same with the fortran compiler.
+Here it should be the same with the Fortran compiler.
 Do not change it.

 **Possible options**: